Avoid These Latest Scams

 Post Disaster Scams

-Scammers prey on people during natural disasters such as hurricanes.
+Scammers prey on people during natural disasters.
 These scams come in the form of charity scams, FEMA application fees, and debris cleanup.

 - Never pay by wire transfer, gift card, or in cash